OsakiTsukiko/OsakiTsukiko/README.md

 🪨 There is no war in Ba Sing Se!
 🦔 I fear the medallion.
-⛰️ When heaven and earth meet, a mountain hides in a mustard seed
+⛰️ When heaven and earth meet, a mountain hides in a mustard seed 🥱 "Half life 3 is coming guys" as I get dragged into the padded room
 </p>

 <h1>Social Media</h1>